bobbysebolao/figma-prototyping-tutorial/mentor-notes.md

 ![](https://i.imgur.com/ycERBgi.gif)

 7. Turn these three objects into a component.
-We'll call it 'navbar'
+We'll call it 'main-nav'

 ![](https://i.imgur.com/EfQCP86.gif)

+---

 ## Step 5 - Create component 3: Image carousel

 1. Draw three rectangles with the following dimensions:

-* 220x220px (for the image on the left)
+- 220x220px (for the image on the left)
-* 200x200px (for the middle image)
+- 200x200px (for the middle image)
-* 200x200px (for the image on the right)
+- 200x200px (for the image on the right)

 Position them so that the largest rectangle is in the middle.
 Make sure that they are all contained inside the selected frame.